GPUNexus/HIP/docs/understand/texture_fetching.rst

 Address mode wrap
 -------------------------------------------------------------------------------

-In this addressing mode, the modulo of the index is calculated:
+In this addressing mode, the modulo of the index is calculated as:

 ``tex(x) = T[x mod (size-1)]``